-Review: Seth MacFarlane aims low in lame 'Ted 2'
+Movie review: Seth MacFarlane aims low and scores lower in lame 'Ted 2'

 'Ted 2" opens with Ted, the foul-mouthed Teddy bear who starred in Seth MacFarlane's raunchy 2012 smash "Ted," marrying the girl of his dreams.
 "I'm going to go '50 Shades of Bear' on you tonight," he tells his bride, illustrating the depth of humor MacFarlane is utilizing in this lazy, phoned-in follow-up.